ROI

 Why manual review does not save the business case

 Many companies argue: “We already check internally.”
 But manual review takes 14.2 hours per candidate and is still error-prone.
 With 200 hires, manual checks tie up 2,840 HR hours = 1.6 FTE.
-On top of that come accuracy problems: manual sanctions-list screening regularly misses matches because the lists are updated daily.
+And there are accuracy problems: manual sanctions list matching regularly misses hits because the lists are updated daily.

 What CFOs should look for when choosing a platform